Malpractice Insurance for Podiatrists

 • Options for flexible deductibles and extended reporting (tail) coverage.

-• Covers third-party bodily injury such as slips, trips, or falls inside your office.
+• Third-party bodily injury such as slips, trips, or falls inside your office.

-• Provides protection if a patient or visitor’s property is damaged on your premises.
+• Protection if a patient or visitor's property is damaged on your premises.

 • Personal and advertising injury coverage, including claims of libel or slander.